 Author: Mike Sohaskey

 Mike Sohaskey is the co-founder of RaceRaves, the premier online reviews community for runners to share their race experiences and find their next challenge.
 Mike honed his creative and critical thinking skills as a research scientist, earning a Ph.D. in Cancer Biology from Stanford.
-He’s completed over 120 races — including 60+ marathons and ultras plus all six Abbott World Marathon Majors — in locations ranging from Antarctica to Zimbabwe.
+He’s completed over 120 races — including 60+ marathons and ultras plus six Abbott World Marathon Majors — in locations ranging from Antarctica to Zimbabwe.

-Other RaceRaves articles you’ll enjoy (trust us!):
+Other RaceRaves content you’ll enjoy (trust us!):

-May 2024 Featured Races
+May 2025 Featured Races

-2023: The Year in Racing
+2024: The Year in Racing

-Anniversary Races to Celebrate (2023-24)
+Anniversary Races to Celebrate (2024-25)

 Top Five Things You Can Do as a RaceRaves Member